E Stuart James Grant Charitable Trust

 Founder: E. Stuart James Grant was a prominent businesswoman in Danville, Virginia, as owner and publisher of the Danville Register & Bee until her death in 1990.

 Grant Philosophy: According to Averett University President Dr. Tiffany M. Franks, the trust's "immense contributions" have had lasting impact on students, faculty, staff, and visitors across the region.
-The trust appears to favor long-term relationships with beneficiary organizations, providing sustained support over decades rather than one-time grants.
+The trust appears to favour long-term relationships with beneficiary organisations, providing sustained support over decades rather than one-time grants.

 Application Process & Timeline